JimengShi/DL/README.md

 **5. Sequence Models**

 This course will teach you how to build models for natural language, audio, and other sequence data.
-When you finish this class,you will:
+When you finish this class, you will:
 - Understand how to build and train Recurrent Neural Networks (RNNs), and commonly-used variants such as GRUs and LSTMs.
 - Be able to apply sequence models to natural language problems, including text synthesis.
 - Be able to apply sequence models to audio applications, including speech recognition and music synthesis.